You came and told us your stories!

-The two hour Open House is an opportunity for you to give us your input for the Atlas, and to ask questions.
-We will have 7 different activity centers that you can explore.
-There will be:
+The two hour Open House was an opportunity for people to give us input for the Atlas, and to ask questions.
+We had 7 different activity centres, including:

-- A “Big Map” where you can post a story about an experience you’ve had along our shores
+- A “Big Map” where stories could be posted about an experience along our shores

 - 4 focus tables, each hosted by island experts: (birders, salmon people, intertidal life biologist; divers)